 What Did The US Veteran Pilot Have To Say

 David Berke considers the F-35 the most prolific 5th-gen aircraft in the world.
-He also quashed concerns regarding similar aircraft being developed by China and Russia, although he recognized that these jets had similar technology and designs.
+He also quashed concerns about similar aircraft being developed by China and Russia, though he recognized that these jets shared technology and designs.

-According to Berke, the F-35 has emerged as a quintessential jet not only due to its stealth capabilities but also numerous other notable modernizations, like the information capacity, which also deserves adequate recognition.
+According to Berke, the F-35 has emerged as a quintessential jet not only due to its stealth capabilities but also numerous other notable modernizations, such as increased information capacity, which deserves adequate recognition.

-The development in the arena of information capacity has two layers to it.
-Firstly, its ability to gather the breadth of information available coupled with a broad range of RF spectrum information, Electro-optical, infrared, and laser.
+The development in the field of information capacity has two layers.
+Firstly, its ability to gather the breadth of information available, coupled with a broad range of RF spectrum information, Electro-optical, infrared, and laser.
 It increases its ability to operate more broadly and widely than its contemporaries.

 However, in the era of supplementary navigation, these features do not really help to ensure the F-35’s unique selling points.
-According to him, what makes the F-35 truly unique is its ability to fuse and share the information acquired.
+According to him, what makes the F-35 truly unique is its ability to fuse and share information.

-The F-35 offers an amalgamation of these add-ons, substantially increasing its sensing capabilities.
+The F-35 integrates these add-ons, substantially increasing its sensing capabilities.
 It also offers a data network linked to numerous other F-35s, making a vast array of information available to combatants.

-It can also combine that information to enhance and increase its fidelity and then share that with other aircraft in the link, such as offboard sensors that are airborne or on the ground.
+It can also combine that information to enhance its fidelity and then share it with other aircraft in the link, such as offboard sensors that are airborne or on the ground.

 He regards the F-35 as a milestone in aerial combat capable of operating not just as a sensor in the battlespace but also as a quarterback of other systems.
 It also boasts a qualified decision-making process, both airborne and on the ground, that remains unparalleled in the sky.